Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 A. Acute (for few days or few weeks): usually caused by infections

-• Any painful condition: pain can lead to lost appetite and nausea. common acute painful conditions include headache, migraine, ankle sprains, etc…
+• Any painful condition: pain can lead to lost appetite and nausea.
+Common acute painful conditions include headaches, migraine, ankle sprains, etc..…

-• Co-existing Function gut disease (very common association), most commonly Functional dyspepsia (FD), see part 1 of this series to learn more.
+• To learn more about Co-existing Function gut disease (common association) and most commonly, Functional dyspepsia (FD), see part 1 of this series.

 • Co-existing Gastritis, GERD, or Peptic ulcer disease: the major symptoms is epigastric pain or heartburn associated with meals.

-• Co-existing chronic diseases: such as diabetes mellitus (commonly cause a condition called functional dyspepsia), Gallbladder diseases, chronic infections such as HIV, chronic liver, or kidney diseases.
+• Co-existing chronic diseases: such as diabetes mellitus (commonly causing a condition called functional dyspepsia), Gallbladder diseases, chronic infections such as HIV, and chronic liver or kidney diseases.
 LEARN MORE HERE.

 • Co-existing malignant diseases (cancers).